Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Introduction

-\begin{itemize} \item We first establish the linear variance reduction property of the consensus step in \cite{chen2024decentralized} for non-Hadamard manifolds (Theorem \ref{thm:consensus}).
-Our analysis applies to general Riemannian manifolds with bounded sectional curvature, thereby providing a unified foundation for decentralized optimization over both positively and negatively curved spaces. \cite{chen2024decentralized} benefit from global negative curvature reinforcing convexity properties, while our {\it key innovation} is to optimize the variance with respect to the consensus step-size to balance the trade-off between convexity and smoothness. \item In decentralized online Riemannian optimization under the full gradient information setting, we establish a static regret bound of $O(\sqrt{T})$ for general manifolds with bounded sectional curvature (Theorem \ref{thm:staticregret}).
-This result matches the optimal rate known in the Euclidean setting, indicating that neither decentralization nor the weakened convexity induced by positive curvature degrade the regret rate with respect to the time horizon $T$. \item In the two-point bandit setting, we establish {\it the first static regret bound} of $O(\sqrt{T})$ using a computationally efficient gradient estimator (Theorem~\ref{thm:DOR2BAN}).
-Our method uses pullback of the function by exponential mapping with uniformly sampled directions in the tangent space \cite{li2023stochastic,li2023zeroth}.
-We prove that the smoothed objective, arising from randomized gradient estimation, is a subconvex function where the subconvexity linearly depends on the smoothing parameter.
-Moreover, we rigorously demonstrate that the additional errors introduced by function approximation, domain shrinkage, and subconvexity are asymptotically negligible compared to the regret of the smoothed objective, thereby preserving the overall $O(\sqrt{T})$ regret bound. \end{itemize}
+\item In decentralized online Riemannian optimization under the full gradient information setting, we establish a static regret bound of $O(\sqrt{T})$ for general manifolds (Theorem \ref{thm:staticregret}).
+In particular, we carefully handle the projection error and its effect on the variance reduction of the consensus step in positively curved spaces.
+This result matches the optimal rate known in the Euclidean setting, indicating that neither decentralization nor the weakened convexity induced by positive curvature degrades the regret rate with respect to the time horizon $T$. \item In the two-point bandit setting, we establish {\it the first static regret bound} of $O(\sqrt{T})$ using a computationally efficient gradient estimator (Theorem~\ref{thm:DOR2BAN}).
+Our method uses the pullback of the function by exponential mapping with uniformly sampled directions in the tangent space \cite{li2023stochastic,li2023zeroth,sahinoglu2025finite}, yielding a smoothed objective that is subconvex with subconvexity linear in the smoothing parameter.
+We establish feasibility via the inclusion of balls on curved spaces through generalized comparison inequalities, and show that the errors from function approximation, domain shrinkage, and subconvexity are asymptotically negligible, preserving the overall $O(\sqrt{T})$ rate. \item To support these results, we develop geometric tools for general Riemannian manifolds under a {\it bounded sectional curvature} assumption, where the sectional curvature lies in $[\kmin,\kmax]$, allowing both negative and positive bounds without requiring $\kmax \geq 0$ or $\kmin\leq 0$.
+Specifically, we adapt and extend existing results into {\it generalized comparison inequalities} valid for any sign of $\kmax$ and $\kmin$, with constants explicitly defined in terms of the curvature bounds (Lemmas \ref{lem:dlog-Pt}-\ref{lem:tri_distortion}).
+These tools underpin the analyses above and may be of independent interest for optimization over positively and negatively curved spaces. \end{itemize}